ahaw021/SSL-MAIL-PROTOCOLS-TESTING/README.md

                       with OpenSSL.

 -nmap                 Use NMAP to scan Domains for ports only.

--nmapservices         Use NMAP to scan Domains for ports and service
-                      Identification.

 -test {gmail,yahoo,hotmail,zoho}
                       Test a common provider such as GMAIL or YAHOO